Gnirt/Gnirt/README.md

-# README: Gnirt's (poignant) Guide to Work

-This is a simple manifesto for my co-workers.
-I hope it will help us work better together.

-**Disclaimer**
-I strive to stay aligned with what I wrote below.
-If you feel like I am acting in a way that contradicts the following manifest, I'd be grateful if you’d let me know.

-Practice makes perfect, but I can't practice what I’m unaware of.

-## 2026 professional goal

-> Being called a senior ruby developer without feeling the imposter syndrome.

-Currently a mid-tier developer.
-After having the first years of bliss, I feel that I’ve been stagnant in my progress.
-It is time to push myself by tackling scaling challenges, within a team of people who are more skilled than I am, and regularly solving development riddles on the vast internet.

-## People first

-What I value the most at work is the social bond we create when working together towards a common goal.
-I won't remember the feature, nor the code.
-But I'll remember the people, our smiles and struggles while building our project.
-I like creating deep connections with people I'll be happy to hear about or hang out with going forward.
-To foster these connections, I enjoy getting coffee with both new and familiar faces.

-## Feedback makes perfect

-- Feeling down for a few days happens, but feeling so for 2 weeks is, in my case, a warning.
-I'll openly talk about it with my manager to find root causes/solutions and communicate about it at an early stage.
-Please let me know if you notice that I've been feeling down for a while.
-I'll gladly ponder the last few days.
-- In case of positive feedback, I prefer private praise and feel awkward with public ones

-## When in doubt, I'll ask

-> I'm not omnipotent.

-- I might learn too late that I was lacking context or knowledge about the scope of a project.
-I'll openly say I was wrong and rephrase my new position.
-- If I say something that might have offended someone and I have second thoughts about something I said, I'll DM the person to ask whether I crossed any boundary and tell them not to hesitate to let me know if I did.
-I'll apologize, learn and try my best not to make that mistake again.

-## Listen, speak, wait

-> 3 principles for a great conversation:

-1. Listen, do not interrupt
-2. Say what you need to say
-3. Create silence for the other person to speak

-I tend to be more on the introverted side, and I believe a healthy conversation should be one where we listen to each other.
-When paired with people more extraverted, I have a hard time finding the silence needed to jump in and present my thoughts.

-## Quirks

-- My phone doesn't have data.
-My manager’s number is set to favorite and will ring even if my phone is on silent mode.
-Please call me for any emergency.
-- Work & social are both needed.
-Please let me know if I joked at the wrong place or should stop my current task to enjoy the meeting.
-- My brain thinks best is in the morning, right after my coffee.
-I (usually) wake up early and go to sleep early.
-I take a 2-hour lunch two times a week to do my physical training, it's important to me.
-- I'm relaxed, which can cause people to perceive me as nonchalant.
-If you feel this way please tell me, I'm committed to providing the best of myself and I would hate to let my team down.
-- Once a task is in my ownership, expect me to follow up.
-If a task is assigned to me, I will note it in my system.
-If I need assistance, if the task is delayed or done, I'll let you know.
-- I value time, therefore I'm not verbose in my oral descriptions.
-I assume people ask when they need more details.
-But if that’s not the case for you, please tell me, I'll try my best to adapt.
-On the opposite when typing, I try to have the right amount of precision and simplicity, to avoid back and forth and wasted time.

-I appreciate your attention.
-To send feedback or say hello, use philippetring at gmail dot com
+> Last update: 2023/03/25

+# Gnirt's README

+This guide is designed to help my co-workers understand my work philosophy and foster better collaboration among our team.

+**Disclaimer:** I strive to stay true to the principles outlined in this guide.
+If you feel that my actions contradict what I've written, please don't hesitate to let me know.
+I can't improve without being aware of my shortcomings.

+## Professional Goal for 2026:

+> Become a proficient Ruby developer

+As a mid-tier developer, I've enjoyed my initial years in the field but feel that my growth has stagnated.
+I am ready to challenge myself by tackling complex scaling issues, collaborating with highly skilled team members, and solving development puzzles.

+1. Read at least two books per year to deepen my knowledge and expertise.
+2. Actively seek out complex projects and challenges within my current role to expand my skillset.
+3. Dedicate one day per month focusing on an unknown subject
+4. Seek regular feedback from peers and mentors, and use their insights to continuously improve and adapt my learning plan.

+## People First:

+My top priority at work is the social bond we create while working together towards a shared goal.
+I may not remember the specific features or code, but I will remember the people and our collective efforts, smiles, and struggles.
+I value building meaningful relationships and enjoy grabbing coffee with new and familiar colleagues.

+## Asking Questions:

+- I acknowledge that I don't know everything.
+- If I realize I lacked context or knowledge on a project, I will admit my mistake and re-evaluate my position.
+- If I suspect that I may have offended someone, I will privately message them to discuss the issue and apologize if necessary.
+I will learn from my mistakes and strive not to repeat them.

+## Feedback for Growth:

+- For positive feedback, I prefer private recognition over public praise.
+- I regularly set aside time for self-reflection, often preferring to express my thoughts and insights through writing, as it helps me gain clarity and identify areas for growth.

+## Effective Communication:

+Three principles for productive conversations:

+1. Listen without interrupting
+2. Express your thoughts clearly
+3. Allow space for the other person to speak

+As an introvert, I find it crucial to listen and be heard in conversations.
+When working with extroverted individuals, I may struggle to find an opening to share my thoughts.

+## Personal Quirks:

+- My phone doesn't have a data plan.
+My manager's number is set as a favorite and will ring even when my phone is on silent.
+Call me in case of emergencies.
+- I appreciate both work and social interactions.
+If I ever joke inappropriately or need to pause my work for a meeting, please let me know.
+- My most productive time is in the morning, right after coffee.
+I usually wake up and go to bed early.
+Twice a week, I take a 2-hour lunch break for physical training, which is important to me.
+- My relaxed demeanor may come across as nonchalance.
+If this bothers you, please let me know, as I am committed to giving my best and supporting my team.
+- I take ownership of my tasks and will follow up as needed.
+If I require assistance, face delays, or complete a task, I will communicate this to you.
+- I value time and tend to be concise in verbal communication, assuming people will ask for more information if needed.
+If you prefer more detail, please let me know.
+In written communication, I aim for clarity and simplicity to minimize confusion and save time.

+Thank you for your attention (The most important ressource).
+For feedback or just to say hello, please email me at philippetring at gmail dot com.